These organic gardening books are those that have had the most profound effect on me, and I have read a lot of gardening books.

 Organic Pest Control Books

 All of the most popular organic gardening books for pest control mainly focus on short term solutions, like how to make homemade pesticides.
 There is a bit of information on prevention, but it is not specific enough.
 The first 2 books in this section are really amazing.
 They will change the way you look at pests, although they do not give the full answer as to how to get rid of them.
-The second 2 books are more about short term control.
-Really, for long term control, the books in the next organic soil section give the best information.
+The second book is more about short term control.
+Really, for long term control, the books in the organic soil section oveab give the best information.

 Tuning in to Nature.
 Learn how plants and insects communicate through emissions in the infrared frequency range and why poisonous pesticides do not solve the real problems facing agriculture.
 Callahan uncovers why certain insects are attracted only to certain plants, and how plants under stress literally signal insects to come devour them.
 A bit technical, but fascinating.
 Another paradigm changer.